ipl-uw/2019-CVPR-AIC-Track-2-UWIPL/Video-Person-ReID/README.md

 ### Reference

-The code is modified from Jiyang Gao's [Video-Person-ReID](https://github.com/jiyanggao/Video-Person-ReID).<br/>
+The code is based on Jiyang Gao's [Video-Person-ReID](https://github.com/jiyanggao/Video-Person-ReID).<br/>
 The visualization code is adopted from KaiyangZhou's [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid).<br/>
 The re-ranking code is modified based on zhunzhong07's [person-re-ranking](https://github.com/zhunzhong07/person-re-ranking).